MoscaDotTo/Winapp2/winapp2ool/modules/entrybuilder/readme.md

 ## QtWebEngineRoot / QtWebEngineScaffolds

-QtWebEngine is a second, independent scaffold family for apps that embed Qt's WebEngine rather than WebView2.
+QtWebEngine is a second independent scaffold family for apps that embed Qt's WebEngine rather than WebView2.
 It behaves **exactly like the WebView family above**, with these substitutions:

 | WebView family | QtWebEngine family |
 |:-|:-|